weixian-zhang/FoodTruckJunkie/README.md

 And I  believe having ethical hacking skill sets can add immense value to overall system defence and writing secure codes.
 I devised a live study plan for me to stay focus in learning and dive deep in the following areas, which I believe is important to this AppSec journey of mine.
  * OWASP Top 10 current and past web vulnerabilities
- * Go through Secure code Warrior and/or similar gamified training programs
+ * Go through [Secure Code Warrior](https://portal.securecodewarrior.com/#/website-trial/web/injection/sql/c_sharp/web_forms) and/or similar gamified training programs
  * Train with [PicoCTF](https://picoctf.org/) challenges
  * Learn Ethical Hacking and explore Certified Ethical Hacker CEH v11
  * Train and certified with CISSP